 According to the International Labor Organization, in 2021, there were 49.6 million individuals in modern slavery, of whom 27.6 million were engaged in forced labor and 22 million in forced marriage.
 Around 4.9 million are victims of forced commercial sexual exploitation, and minors make up 12 percent of all forced laborers.
 More than half of these children are being sexually exploited for profit.
 The majority of those in modern slavery are from Asia and Pacific regions.
 “These women are victims of their circumstances,” says Meenakshi Arora, a senior advocate at the Supreme Court of India.
 “The reintegration and rebuilding of their self-respect and self-esteem in society is very important.”

-Sign up for the Reasons to be Cheerful newsletter.Sumi Sarkar is a product of such circumstances.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Sumi Sarkar is a product of such circumstances.
 At the age of 18, the lure of having money for decent meals pushed her into the sex trade.
 Within a year, along with other girls, Sarkar had been trafficked to a remote resort in Southern Bengal.
 She was later rescued by Vihaan, an anti-trafficking NGO, and the police in Kolkata.
 Even after her escape from slavery, however, her road to recovery was difficult.
 Haunted by memories of her experiences, she often fell into depression and was plagued with guilt for being so naive.

 Vihaan introduced her to the School for Justice, which helped her pursue a career in social work where she could assist young women forced into the sex trade.